 If you own a home, taking out a home equity line of credit or refinancing your home may be an option to pay your back taxes.
 However, these solutions can also have unexpected consequences down the road.
 If you default on that loan, you could ultimately lose your home to foreclosure.
 Losing your most valuable asset and your family’s home could easily create much bigger problems than simply owing back taxes.

 If you have great credit, you might qualify for some of the best personal loan products.
-The best loans usually come with low interest rates and no prepayment penalties, which can make it easier for you to manage your debt in a cost-effective way.
+The best loans usually come with low interest rates and no prepayment penalties, which can make it easier for you to manage your financial obligations in a cost-effective way.

 If your credit is average or on the bad side, however, there’s a good chance that you’ll only qualify for the less attractive loan options.
-High-interest personal loans that require you to maintain your debt until the very end of the loan term will end up costing you more than almost every other debt repayment option.
+High-interest personal loans that require you to maintain your amount due until the very end of the loan term will end up costing you more than almost every other repayment option.